Omega596/HMCL-PE-User-Manual/time-to-play/hmcl-pe-control-layout-pattern/in-game-control-layout-pattern.md

 ### Set layout

-You can add countless sub-layouts(child layout) to a layout.
+You can add countless sub-layouts (child layout) to a layout.

-You can change its name as well as visibility.You can also remove it.
+You can change its name as well as visibility.
+You can also remove it.

 ### Child layout